BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 This scenario advocates the basic procedure to address XXX major types of adversaries, while the optional procedures can help protect against XXX further adversaries.
 Additional categories of "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" adversaries are not strongly considered in this scenario.
 See **Adversaries**.

-For simplicity, this document focuses on Bitcoin, but is easily adaptable to other digital assets supported by our suggested hardware wallet.
+For simplicity, this document focuses on Bitcoin; adapting it to other cryptocurrencies may require choosing different signing devices.

 {pagebreak}